jorycz/ryradio/README.md

 # !!!
 WARNING !!!

 !!!
-WARNING !!!
 Security of Apache, PHP and so is ZERO, 0, KEINE, NONE, NINGUNO, NO, 없음 !
 !!!
 It's supposed to be installed in local home network ONLY !
 !!!
 Never publish web interface to internet !
 !!!
 This will delete all content of /var/www/html/ !!!